 You use the same password for Netflix, Facebook, and your email.
 You know you shouldn’t, but it’s easy.

-But here is the hard truth: billions of username and password combinations are currently circulating on the Dark Web.
+But here is the hard truth: billions of username and password combinations are currently circulating on the Dark Web, where criminals use specialized Dark Web search engines to find and buy your compromised data.
 If just one website you use gets hacked (like the massive LinkedIn or Adobe breaches), hackers can use those credentials to unlock all your other accounts.

 This is called “Credential Stuffing,” and it is how most people get hacked.
 It is also the primary way scammers find targets for the Geek Squad Email Scam, sending you fake invoices because they know your real email and password.